 Bio Coming Soon

-Robert A. Easterly, Board Member
+Robert A. Easterly, JD, Board Member

 Robert A. Easterly, Esq. is a litigation and business attorney with Foster Swift Collins & Smith, P.C. in Lansing, MI.
 His business practice focuses on helping startups and small businesses deal with the legal and business issues that arise during a business’ life cycle.
 His criminal defense experience spans a wide variety of matters, from minor misdemeanors to significant felonies.
 Drawing from his previous career, Robert has created a niche practice representing college students in criminal and student conduct matters.
 He has been particularly sought after by international student populations due to his knowledge and expertise in navigating between university policies, court systems and immigration issues.
 Prior to joining Foster Swift, Robert was a Youth and Family Advocate for Lansing Teen Court, a juvenile justice program that is a part of Child & Family Charities in the Capital Area.
 Robert also spent several years as a student affairs professional, serving as the Community Outreach Coordinator at Michigan State University, as well as the Coordinator of Intercultural Leadership Initiatives and Student Development within the Division of Student Affairs, Equity and Diversity at Washington State University.